OBP560/html5-boilerplate/README.md

 [![github-stars-image](https://img.shields.io/github/stars/h5bp/html5-boilerplate.svg?label=github%20stars)](https://github.com/h5bp/html5-boilerplate)

-HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites.
+HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable websites.

 This project is the product of years of iterative development and community knowledge.
 It does not impose a specific development